asyncanup/apper/README.md

 * Environment module gets loaded to set environment settings using `app.set` (like Express)
 * Middleware module gets loaded to setup middleware functions using `app.use` (like Express)
 * Sockets module gets loaded to setup WebSocket subscriptions between server and client
-* Static content folder gets exposed on subapp's url (the folder hierarchy containing the subapp)
+* Static content directory gets exposed on subapp's url (the directory hierarchy containing the subapp)
 * Routes get loaded that respond to URL end-points (using `app.get`, `app.post`, etc.)